-"Reference Banks" means in the case of a determination of LIBOR, the principal London office of four major banks in the London inter-bank market and, in the case of a determination of EURIBOR, the principal Euro-zone office of four major banks in the Euro-zone inter-bank market, in each case selected by the relevant Issuer in consultation with the Calculation Agent or as specified hereon.
+"Reference Banks" means the principal Euro-zone office of four major banks in the Euro-zone inter-bank market, selected by the relevant Issuer in consultation with the Calculation Agent or as specified hereon.

 "Reference Banks Agent" means an independent investment bank, commercial bank or stockbroker appointed by the relevant Issuer.